 Optimizing Product Decisions in a Hybrid Environment

 One computer aided design (CAD) software vendor decided to add a cloud-tethered collaboration application to its core on-premise software product.
-Software usage analytics provided insight into a previously offline workflow, where users had to export and share work with teammates through external means.
+Product usage analytics provided insight into a previously offline workflow, where users had to export and share work with teammates through external means.
 Now with export and share-to-the-cloud functionality, the product team had data on the collaboration process across its on-premise and cloud-tethered applications, including number of users contributing, time spent on collaboration, and most popular features used.
 By continuing to iterate their cloud UI with this new data-driven insight, they were able to reduce the overall time needed for project completion and make their end users even more productive.

 Properly defining a product innovation strategy that brings on-premise and cloud capabilities together in the optimal mix is central to desktop software vendors’ digital transformation.
 Understanding user behavior is critical to achieving engagement and long-term customer lifetime value.
 Software vendors can use product usage analytics to make data-driven decisions that support their product and strategic goals in a hybrid environment.